garrettgsb/react-express-boilerplate/express-back-end/db/questions.md

 Question 18
 What has a head, a tail, is brown, and has no legs?
 A. Snake
-B. Stick (Correct Answer)
+B. Stick
 C. Cigar
-D. Worm
+D. Worm (Correct Answer)
-`Hint: It's not a living creature but often found outdoors.`
+`Hint: It's often found outdoors.`

 Question 19
 What has one eye but can't see?